boeckmann/sys6502/README.md

 ## Introduction
+SYS6502 is a high level MOS6502 simulator.
+It consists of two modules, a 6502 CPU core (CPU6502) emulation and a minimal system interface (SYS6502) to interact with the CPU core.

-SYS6502 is a high level MOS6502 simulator written in FreePascal.
-It consists of a command line simulator interface to load and run programs and to inspect the state of the simulator, especially the CPU and RAM.
+The CPU6502 core is implemented as a Pascal unit witch can be embedded in other projects.
+The SYS6502 interface consists of a command line interface to load and run programs and to inspect the state of the simulator, especially the CPU and RAM.
 The CPU simulation currently supports all documented 6502 opcodes.

 It is NOT a timing accurate CPU simulation capable of emulating real 8-bit systems.
 There is currently no way to trigger external interrupts or NMIs, but